Get in touch

 Using my initiative

 Now I am feeling a lot more confident in my role than I did at the beginning, using my own initiative is a skill I feel I have really grasped at JBH.
-As an agency, we can have extremely busy working days, meaning sometimes team members aren’t always available for advice or guidance and this has encouraged me to be confident enough to make my own decisions and be confident in what I believe is right.
+As an digital PR agency, we can have extremely busy working days, meaning sometimes team members aren’t always available for advice or guidance and this has encouraged me to be confident enough to make my own decisions and be confident in what I believe is right.

 Also now really grasping my everyday role, I have reached a point where I don’t need to ask as many questions and I can jump on an idea I think is worth exploring and bring it to life.